zekusmaximus/VA_MANUSCRIPT/scenes/ch04-sc02-shadows-in-the-grid.md

       Amara checked her tablet one last time, comparing power readings from their position to the anomalies she'd been tracking.
 The patterns were clearer from here, energy flowing not just through official channels but through a complex web of unofficial connections that stretched from the city into the wastes below.
       "Ready?"
 Kevin asked, offering his hand to help her onto the platform.
       She ignored it, making the step herself.
 "Let's see these modifications to my reactor design."
+      Kevin’s jaw tightened.
+"You plan every variable.
+Out here we survive the ones you miss."
+      "And we don’t walk blind," she said, meeting his look.
+"We learn fast enough to live."
+      A beat, then they moved together.
       The platform descended slowly through banks of morning mist.
 The city's filtered air gave way to something rawer, carrying scents of dust and growing things.
 Not the carefully engineered plants of Luminara's gardens, but something wilder.
       "Watch this," Kevin said, adjusting their course slightly.
 The platform passed through a shaft of sunlight, and suddenly the landscape below transformed.
 What had looked like random debris revealed itself as a cascade of cleverly disguised solar collectors, their surfaces designed to look like waste metal from above.
       "Camouflage," Amara said, interest warming her voice.
 "But the power to run adaptive surfaces—"